is a unique musical treasure offering the dramatic music of opera right here in the Morristown area.

 About his role in Faust, Heday reveals, “Méphistophélès is one of the very unique characters in opera.
 He is strong, powerful and evil, but the same time, charming and playful.
 He is one of my most favorite characters that I have played.
 I’m so excited to be given the chance to perform this role again!

-“Phillipe 2 is one of my future dream roles.
+“Phillipe 2 [in Don Carlo] is one of my future dream roles.
 This aria, Ella giammai m’amo, shows his pain and sorrow.
 To be able to deliver his pain – his wife never loved him and now his son betrayed him – requires strong vocal technique and acting ability.
 This is a great challenge for me.
 I cannot wait to sing this beautiful aria!”

 Opera at Florham is a 501(c)3 nonprofit that presents low-cost, high-quality vocal events that reach beyond opera aficionados.
 The organization is supported by donors, fans and grants such as Morris Arts.